SimonLuder/simonluder.github.io/_posts/2021-05-10-ds_collection.md

 ---
-title: Recommender Systems Oversimplified
+title: Data Science Collection
-tags: [Recommender Systems, Infographic]
+tags: [Collection]
 style:
 color:
-description: An infographic about the basic applications and functionality of recommender systems.
+description: A small collection of materials on ML and other stuff.
 ---

----
-layout: page
-title: ds collection
-permalink: /ds_collection/
----

-# Data Science Collection

 A small collection of materials on ML and other stuff.